0xPolygon/polygon-docs/docs/pos/architecture/heimdall/balance-transfers.md

 Heimdall's `bank` module handles balance transfers between accounts.
-This module corresponds to the `bank` module from cosmos-sdk.
+This module corresponds to the `bank` module from the Cosmos SDK.

 ## Messages